hougesen/mdsf/README.md

       --log-level <LOG_LEVEL>
           [possible values: trace, debug, info, warn, error, off]

+      --on-missing-language-definition <ON_MISSING_LANGUAGE_DEFINITION>
+          What to do when a codeblock language has no tools defined

+          [possible values: ignore, fail, fail-fast]

       --on-missing-tool-binary <ON_MISSING_TOOL_BINARY>
           What to do when the binary of a tool cannot be found